 Our annual Teaching and Learning Conference for all Lethbridge College faculty and staff occurs on May 3, 2018.
 This year’s conference, The Nature of Teaching & Learning: Take a Walk on the Wild Side, will provide employees the opportunity to explore nature concepts and their relationship to teaching and learning.
 This years themes include adaptation, cooperation, resiliency, and communication.
-Come and join us for a day of fun - we look forward to seeing you there!
+Register to come and join us for a day of fun - we look forward to seeing you there!

 Keynote: Trevor Ragan